BOXLEGENDARY/Dex/README.md

 ---

 ## TODO
-- Luau Decompile should fallback instead of Konstant, Konstant should be removed, and the executor should handle decompilation as the primary component.
+- The executor should handle decompilation primarily, with Konstant as its first fallback, and Luau Decompile as the final fallback.

 ---